-PLEASE NOTE - If the LEA has no NEGLECTED facilities within its boundaries, please skip this question group and click on "Save" or "Save & Continue".
+PLEASE NOTE - If the LEA has no Neglected facilities within its boundaries, please skip this question group and click on "Save" or "Save & Continue".

-1. Identify by name each Neglected facility located in the district.
+Identify by name each Neglected facility located in the district.
+Child Count figures may be found here.
 Click on "Add Row" as needed to include additional facilities.

-Name of Facility Type of Facility Child Count (Oct.
-2020) (#) Neglected & Delinquent Affirmation of Consultation and Proposed Expenditures Form (No Response) (No Response) (No Response) (No Response) (No Response)
+Name of Facility Type of Facility , (\$) Does the LEA have a formal written agreement with this Neglected & Delinquent Affirmation of Consultation and Proposed facility?
+Expenditures Form N/A (No Response) (No Response) (No Response) (No Response) (No Response)